lklacar/concurrent-mark-and-sweep-rust/README.md

 ## Introduction

 This is an example of a concurrent mark and sweep garbage collector written in Rust.
-It is not intended to be used in production, but rather to demonstrate how a concurrent garbage collector can be implemented in Rust.
+It is intended to be used in a language runtime where you have complete control over the memory layout (stack and heap).

+It runs two threads concurrently:

+- One for running the program
+- One for Mark and Sweep garbage collection

 ## Usage